-You need to have a vision in your head of the end result before you start shopping so you can stay focused and only purchase the “must-have pieces of equipment“.
+You need to have a vision in your head of the end result before you start shopping so you can stay focused and only purchase the “garage gym must-haves“.

 Similar to home decor, there are many tools within the home workout space that are deemed “less-than-essential”.

 These include super isolation-focused tools that are not used frequently in exercise programs.
 These must be ignored.

 Instead, the focus for building the most efficient, all-in-one home gym should be on acquiring workout equipment that solves your basic compound lifting needs of squatting, bench pressing, and deadlifting.